-Since 1990, Velocity Network has provided professional IT support and hardware for businesses in Erie, Pennsylvania and the surrounding area.
-We strive to give our partners enterprise-level services and solutions at prices that are affordable for small businesses.
-After nearly three decades of experience, we’ve developed a set of best practices and seamless workflow procedures that are designed to keep your business running smoothly.
+Since 1990, Velocity Network (VNET) has provided professional IT support and hardware for businesses through Erie, Pennsylvania, and nationwide.
+VNET strives to give its partners enterprise-level services and solutions at prices that are affordable for small businesses.
+After more than three decades of MSP experience, they’ve developed a set of best practices and seamless workflow procedures that are designed to keep your business running smoothly.

-VNET’s team of experts can become your Fiber Optic provider and serve as your outsourced IT department.
-We respond to issues quickly and effectively, often remotely addressing complications before they become problems.
-We cover everything from your servers and network infrastructure to your computers, workstations and mobile devices.
+VNET’s team of experts can become your Fiber Optic Internet provider and serve as your outsourced IT department or work with your internal IT department.
+VNET responds to issues quickly and effectively, often remotely addressing complications before they become problems.

-Plain and simple: we provide end-to-end solutions for all of your technology needs.
-VNET professionals specialize in, but are not limited to:
+Plain and simple: Velocity Network provides end-to-end solutions for all of your technology needs.

 While shopping around for a personal computer, Joel Deuterman observed a significant market gap in Erie, PA.
 He couldn’t find the product, price, or tech services he wanted or expected.
 For that reason, Joel called the owner of a computer firm called SOFTEK, a business located in South Carolina, where he’d grown up.
 SOFTEK structured a deal wherein he would obtain demo PCs and then place an order for custom-built PCs from their store.

-In September 1990, Joel opened his first SOFTEK store at his flat located at 255 East 6th Joel sold PCs from SOFTEK in South Carolina.
-He sold only 286, 386SX, and 386DX PC.
+In September 1990, Joel opened his first SOFTEK store at his flat located at 255 East 6th.
+The PCs shipped from SOFTEK in South Carolina.
+He sold only 286, 386SX, and 386DX PCs.
 SOFTEK was incorporated in 1992.

 In April 27, 1998 a landmark new media case was argued.
 ERIENET INC. v VELOCITY NET INC. was later filed September 25, 1998 and decided in favor of Velocity.Net.
 The company grew dramatically from 18 to 28 employees in just two years.

-After the rockiness of Adelphia’s launch of internet services, Joel began planned his next expansion.
+After the rockiness caused by Adelphia’s launch of Internet services, Joel began planned his next expansion.
 He moved to a second Yorktown Centre location at 2503 West 15th Street, Suite 10, in September 2001, just after the terrorist attacks of 9/11.
 This expansion took Joel from 5,400 to 6,300 square feet.
 At a cost of $1 million, he also replaced his Lucent equipment for Cisco and upgraded to v.92 modems.

-Due to a huge v.92 modem promotion (the largest coordinated ad campaign thus far, that incorporating newspaper, television, radio, and even billboards) Joel grew SOFTEK/Velocity.Net’s membership from 8,000 to 11,000 members.
-Customers were directed to stations within the store to sign-up and pick-up modems.
-After this success, Joel changed focus to specialize in high-end IT consulting, advanced connectivity, and even added a call center.
+Due to a huge v.92 modem promotion (the largest coordinated ad campaign thus far, incorporating newspaper, television, radio, and even billboards) Joel grew SOFTEK/Velocity.Net’s membership from 8,000 to 11,000 members.
+Customers were directed to stations within the store to sign up and pick up modems.
+After this success, Joel changed focus to specialize in high-end IT consulting and, advanced connectivity.
+He even added a call center.

-In 2006, SOFTEK/Velocity.net purchased DSA IT division and adding five new employees.
-Once, again Joel’s company was voted “Best Internet Provider” in the Erie Times-News readers poll.
+In 2006, SOFTEK/Velocity.net purchased DSA IT division and added five new employees.
+Once, again Joel’s company was voted “Best Internet Provider” in the Erie Times News readers poll.
 To adapt to the market and replace everything lost from dying dialup and PC sales, the company refocused on growing their managed service department.
 By utilizing the latest technologies and forming a team of well seasoned IT professionals, the company was able to implement new processes, best practices, and tools.

-Rebranded as the Velocity Network (VNET) with the slogan “it’s about time,” business services included IT, internet, communications, payroll, and even creative and innovative solutions.
+Rebranded as the Velocity Network (VNET) with the slogan “it’s about time,” the business’s services included IT, Internet, communications, payroll, and even creative and innovative solutions.

 With a fiber network spanning more than 300 miles, VNET announced their intention to enter the residential market.
 Residential fiber service was named VNET Fiber.
-The announcement of this new service was made in February in an Erie Times news feature.
+The announcement of this new service was made in February in an Erie Times News feature.
 A survey was created to measure the public interest for residential fiber.
-During this time the company logo was revised and the slogan dropped.
-The company grows to 51 employees.
+During this time, the company logo was revised and the slogan dropped.
+The company grew to 51 employees.

-The announcement goes out that Velocity Network would be purchasing the Rothrock Building on West 10th Street with plans to renovate and move the company by 2019.
-Headquarters for the VNET Fiber team is renovated.
-Construction equipment was acquired and more employees were added to prepare for the debut of fiber optic internet.
+The announcement went out that Velocity Network would be purchasing the Rothrock Building on West 10th Street with plans to renovate and move the company by 2019.
+Headquarters for the VNET Fiber team was renovated.
+Construction equipment was acquired and more employees were added to prepare for the debut of fiber optic Internet.

-VNET Fiber kicked off with a video announcement explaining the process and a new website that allowed the public to check their address and pre-register fiber optic internet.
-12 neighborhoods were announced to compete to be the first area with fiber optic internet installed.
+VNET Fiber kicked off with a video announcement explaining the process of installing fiber and a new website that allowed the public to check their address and pre-register for fiber optic Internet.
+12 neighborhoods were announced to compete to be the first area with fiber optic Internet installed.